What are the steps of OCIA?

 Who is it for?

-The RCIA process is designed for adults who are unbaptized or those who were baptized as infants but had little experience with regular church attendance.
+The OCIA process is designed for adults who are unbaptized or those who were baptized as infants but had little experience with regular church attendance.
 Individuals baptized in another Christian tradition who have little experience with the Roman Catholic tradition often find this process to be helpful in their discernment of becoming Roman Catholic.

 Role of the Sponsor